VladimirovAlexey/artemide-development/README.md

 # artemide-development
 The public repository of artemide package for TMD-physics (transverse momentum dependent).
 Here you can find the current unstable version of artemide.
-The stable version is in artemide-public repository
+The stable version is in VladimirovAlexey/artemide-public repository.
+The artemide version2 is in VladimirovAlexey/artemide2 repository.

 ------------------------------------------------------------------------------------------------------
 	CHECK: